 The Director of Academy Giving is responsible for building and maintaining relationships throughout the campus to drive financial support for the school through the annual giving campaign.
-As a public charter school, Great Hearts receives the majority of its funding from state and federal governments, however a financial gap exists from this funding and the cost to deliver an exceptional education.
+As a public charter school, Great Hearts receives most of its funding from state and federal governments, but a financial gap exists from this funding and the cost to deliver an exceptional education.
 The Director of Academy Giving is a key team member charged with telling this story and driving annual financial support from families.

 The Director of Academy Giving reports directly to the Headmaster and serves as a member of the Academy's leadership team.

-Director of Campus Operations
+Director of Campus Operations: Mrs. Kate Moyer

-Mrs. Christine Cowen